canonical/superset-k8s-operator/documentation/tutorial/05-create-a-dashboard.md

 ```

 [note]
-This may take some time, up to 5 minutes.
+This may take some time, approximately 5 minutes.
 [\note]

 Once completed, `juju status` shows the `superset-k8s/0` unit with `Message`: `Status check: UP`.